 The pinout of that 68K Game Shifter, however, does not match the Shifter IC in any of the Atari ST computers.
 But incidentally, the never released Atari Panther was to be a Motorola 68000 based game console.
 Furthermore, the Panther prototype board features a chip conspicuously marked 4118!

-So after the cancellation of the Panther development in 1991, I may well be first person for 25 years to be looking at the design of its shifter chip.
+So after the cancellation of the Panther development in 1991, I may well be the first person for 25 years to be looking at the design of its shifter chip.

 Note the name on the sheets: D. Renn.
-A Greek blog post has a photo of Douglas L. Renn with the layout of the Blitter IC and this history of Atari tells me that Douglas L. Renn had left Commodore together with Jack Tramiel and Shiraz Shivji among others.
+A Greek blog post has a photo of Douglas L. Renn with the layout of the Blitter IC, and this history of Atari tells me that Douglas L. Renn had left Commodore together with Jack Tramiel and Shiraz Shivji among others.

-Also in the directory mentioned above there are Spice circuit simulation models, referencing IMP CMOS transistor models.
+Also, in the directory mentioned above, there are Spice circuit simulation models, referencing IMP CMOS transistor models.
 IMP of course being International Microelectronic Products, Inc., known to have manufactured a multitude of IC designs for Atari.

 A bunch of floppy disks